understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Core_Concepts.md

     * Shard merge - combine 2 shards into 1

-For the exam:

-* Any scenario where you’re streaming large amounts of data that need to be processed quickly, think Streams

-    * Firehose is also an option, covered here later

-* Understand data producers and options on how data can produce data to a stream

-    * KPL

-    * Agent

-    * API

-* Know what shards are, know what the capacity is for a shard

-### Kinesis Streams Core Concepts Part 2

 #### Records - unit of data stored in a stream

 Record consists of: